 (Al-Quds, June 3, 1997, p.
 23, col. 4)

 The phrase “strategic option” is a metaphor for a diplomatic act of negotiation.

-תחום היעד – הפעולה הדיפלומטית של ניהול משא ומתן מומשגת באמצעות תחום המקור: אופציה אסטרטגית.
+The target domain—the diplomatic act of undertaking negotiations—is conceptualized through the source domain of a strategic option.

 (19) I will sound the alarm bell about the plot to build the Temple.